-The Bioinformatics Long-term Support offers extensive bioinformatics support to a limited set of scientifically outstanding projects.
+The Bioinformatics Long-Term Support offers extensive bioinformatics support to a limited set of scientifically outstanding projects.
 This support has been enabled primarily by a generous grant from Knut and Alice Wallenberg Foundation (KAW).
 The idea is simple: A senior bioinformatician will work in your project 500 hours for free!
 Hands-on involvement by the applying research group is strictly required to ensure efficient knowledge transfer.
-In addition to the regular projects, we also aim to grant support to some additional projects with a clear focus on data integration, which can be subject to more extensive systems development support.

-The Long-term Support team has internationally competitive expert knowledge in large-scale omics data analyses.
-The staff are experts in genomics, transcriptomics, epigenetics, metagenomics, metabolomics, and single-cell transcriptomics, and our joint experience spans across many types of organisms and include both medical, ecological and evolutionary research.
+The Long-Term Support team has internationally competitive expert knowledge in large-scale omics data analyses.
+The staff are experts in genomics, transcriptomics, proteomics, epigenetics, metagenomics, metabolomics, single-cell analyses and multi-omics integration, and our joint experience spans across many types of organisms and include both medical, ecological and evolutionary research.
 The staff currently comprise 20+ advanced applied bioinformaticians, many who have also experience in developing novel bioinformatics tools and methods.
 The coding skills ranges from experienced scripting to full software development.
 All staff are devoted full-time to bioinformatics support, and are not driving their own research careers.

 The framework of the support model is: